UzunLab/scMultiPreDICT/README.md

+# scMultiPreDICT

-# scMultiPreDICT:scMultiPreDICT: A single-cell predictive framework with transcriptomic and epigenetic signatures
+**scMultiPreDICT: A single-cell predictive framework with transcriptomic and epigenetic signatures**

 ## Overview